AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-53204-product-cant-be-saved-error-when-making-concurrent-requests-to-add-images-to-product-gallery.md

 ---
 title: 'ACSD-53204: *The product cannot be saved* error on concurrent requests to add images to gallery'
 description: Apply the ACSD-53204 patch to fix the Adobe Commerce issue where *The product can't be saved* error is thrown when making concurrent requests to add images to the product gallery using the rest/V1/products/<sku>/media endpoint.
-feature: Admin Workspace, Products, REST
+feature: Catalog Management, Media, Products, REST
 role: Admin, Developer
 ---
 # ACSD-53204: "*The product can't be saved*" error on concurrent requests to add images to gallery